-Faculty that follow the College Copyright Manual will be protected by the College from liability when legal action regarding copyright infringement is brought by a copyright holder.
-Faculty are legally liable when they fail to follow College policies, guidelines and best practices set forth in the Copyright Manual.
+Faculty that follow the policies and best practices set forth on this site will be protected by the College from liability when legal action regarding copyright infringement is brought by a copyright holder.
+Faculty are legally liable when they fail to follow College policies, guidelines and best practices.

 Regarding the public showing of films on campus, the sponsoring program or club must obtain permission and pay whatever fee the copyright holder charges.
 See the guide below about obtaining the right to show a film publicly.

 To advertise a showing of a feature film to the campus community constitutes a public performance that requires permission, regardless to whether admission is charged.

 A group viewing when it is a face-to-face teaching situation requires that the showing take place in a classroom or Library room with an instructor present.
 These constitute a fair use of a copyrighted dvd whether the film is a documentary or a feature film.
 These are not public performance.